 The Movement to Introduce PFOF in Japan

 The other trend that I would like to focus on is the spread to Japan of PFOF, a practice common among securities companies in the United States.
 PFOF is an acronym of payment for order flow.
-It refers to a scheme whereby a securities company passes customer orders (transaction rights) on to market makers such as HFT firms, and receive a rebate (compensation) in return.
+It refers to a scheme whereby a securities company passes customer orders (transaction rights) on to market makers such as HFT firms, and receives a rebate (compensation) in return.

 The setting for this scheme is, of course, the security company’s PTS.
 HFT firms pay commission to the PTS, and the PTS pays rebates to the online securities broker.
 In other words, rebates flow indirectly from HFT firms to the online securities broker, via the PTS.

-It is thought that HFT firms are willing to pay rebates for information on orders issued by individual investors, because this allows them to enhance the precision of their proprietary algorithmic trading by analyzing this big data using AI, and utilizing it for purposes such as predicting the trading trends of individual investors in Japan.
+It is thought that HFT firms are willing to pay rebates for information on orders issued by individual investors, because this allows them to enhance the precision of their proprietary algorithmic trading by analyzing this big data using AI, and utilizing it for purposes, such as predicting the trading trends of individual investors in Japan.

 Figure 7: Spread in the Receipt of Rebates from HFT Firms